 In June of 2021 President Biden appointed Courtney to serve as a Member of the President’s Commission on White House Fellowships.
 Courtney serves on the Advisory Boards of the Beeck Center for Social Impact + Innovation at Georgetown University and the Thomson Reuters Foundation.
 She was named a Young Global Leader by the World Economic Forum and is a contributing editor to Marie Claire Magazine.

-Luke Schoenfelder is the founder and CEO of Latch.
-As the chief executive, Luke guides the vision and mission for Latch, helping to create better experiences for everyone at a modern building.
-Under his guidance, Latch has evolved from an industry-defining smart access company to a powerful software and hardware ecosystem that empowers building owners, property managers, and residents with more flexibility and convenience in how they interact with their space.
+Luke Schoenfelder is the founder of Latch.
+As the former chief executive, Luke guided the vision and mission for Latch, helping to create better experiences for everyone at a modern building.
+Under his guidance, Latch evolved from an industry-defining smart access company to a powerful software and hardware ecosystem that empowers building owners, property managers, and residents with more flexibility and convenience in how they interact with their space.

-From launching Latch’s first access device to partnering with technology leaders like Google Nest, Luke has expertly expanded Latch’s presence in the market.
-As a partner to the country’s top developers including Brookfield, RXR, and Alliance Residential, Luke guides the Latch team as they continue to develop and deploy comprehensive solutions that surpass customer expectations and continually define the brand as an industry innovator.
-As a result, Luke’s leadership has helped Latch continually increase its revenue, bringing in more than $319 million in booked revenue since launch.
+From launching Latch’s first access device to partnering with technology leaders like Google Nest, Luke expertly expanded Latch’s presence in the market.
+As a partner to the country’s top developers including Brookfield, RXR, and Alliance Residential, Luke guided the Latch team to develop and deploy comprehensive solutions that surpassed customer expectations and continually defined the brand as an industry innovator.
+Luke spearheaded Latch’s fundraising efforts and his leadership helped Latch increase its revenue, bringing in more than $319 million in booked revenue since launch.